nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### UI features

-#### Manipulation UI through Command
+#### Opening and Closing UI through Command
 #####  Implementation
-Dictionote provides a dynamic user interface that allows the user to open and close any panel.
+Dictionote has an interactive user interface that allows the user to open and close any panel through command.
-When executing any given command, dictionote should be able to change the user interface according to the command.
+Furthermore, when any command is executed, Dictionote should be able to change the user interface based on the command type/requirement.
-All commands should be able to open or close the UI panel.
-The user will also be given the ability to manipulate UI through user command.
+All commands should be able to open and close the required UI panel.
+The user will also be able to open and close the UI via user command.
-The feature is implemented through the `CommandResult` that all `Command` in the system return.
+The feature is implemented using `CommandResult`, which is returned by all `Command` in the system.

-`CommandResult` store a string `feedbackToUser`, enum `UiAction` and enum `UiActionOption`. `feedbackToUser` will be show on the `ResultDisplay` indicating the command feedback after execution.
+`CommandResult` contain a `String` object call `feedbackToUser`, a `UiAction` enum call `uiAction` and `UiActionOption` enum call `uiActionOption`. `feedbackToUser` will be show on the `ResultDisplay` indicating the command feedback after execution.
-`UiAction` indicate the action the command want the `UI` to take. e.g `UiAction.OPEN`, `UiAction.CLOSE`, `UiAction.EXIT`, ... etc. `UiActionOption` is only applicable to some `UiAction`.
+`uiAction` indicate the action the command want the `UI` to take. e.g `UiAction.OPEN`, `UiAction.CLOSE`, ... etc. `UiActionOption` is only applicable to some `UiAction`.
 It indicate the specific option available for the `UiAction`. e.g `UiActionOption.Dictionary` for `UiAction.Open` mean open dictionary panel.